Genesis Creation Story is Scientifically Accurate

 Day 4: Verses 14 through 19

-Paleozoic Era - Age when continents moved from beneath planet to between poles
+Paleozoic Era - Age when atmosphere transitioned from translucent to transparent

 Day 5: Verses 20 through 23